My Pinterest Account Is Gone- What Now?

 The creator’s support emails weren’t much help either.
 This is the only response I received each time.

 This went on for two weeks.
 I even emailed Tailwind in hopes that they could assist, but that’s not in their realm, which is understandable.
 Bless them for at least reaching out and responding to me in a timely manner.

 After all the emails and waiting and still getting nowhere, I Googled Pinterest and tried to find their contact number.
 Called the contact number and guess what?
 They don’t offer phone support!
 If you need assistance you are to submit a note online!
 And I may have even called another number that was most certainly not Pinterest and did not want my call.
 I just want out of Pinterest jail.

 Stressed to the Max

 After all of this going on for such a long time, I am drained.
 I don’t understand why I am being punished because I didn’t do anything wrong.
+Why is my Pinterest account suspended?!
 I can’t even reach a person to explain this to.
 Now I must figure out other ways to grow my blog, as much as I loved Pinterest and Tailwind.
 Checking my email 24/7 for hopes of a response from Pinterest is exhausting.

 Wait… There is Hope